cFischi/cFish/memory.md

 - Committed documentation to development branch
 - Pushed changes to GitHub repository

+## Project Specifications
+- Created spec.md (2023-11-15)
+  - Defined essential, important, optimal, and optional features
+  - Established technical requirements
+  - Outlined development milestones in 5 phases
+  - Defined maintenance plan and success metrics
+- Ready for review and implementation planning

 ## Next Steps
-- Review documentation for completeness
+- Review documentation and spec.md for completeness
 - Consider merging documentation to main branch when approved
+- Create a detailed roadmap with milestones based on spec.md
-- Begin implementation of core features based on spec.md
+- Begin implementation of core features starting with Phase 1 tasks